All Episodes

 Stick with me on this.

-Uh He's now got the Simmons Jewelry Company, and he's over there at the suggestion of Calypso Louie and the Rabbi Mark Schneier to find out what he can do working with the greatest diamonds in the world, which to him are truth.
+He's now got the Simmons Jewelry Company, and he's over there at the suggestion of Calypso Louie and the Rabbi Mark Schneier to find out what he can do working with the greatest diamonds in the world, which to him are truth.

-A fact-finding mission to learn how the diamond industry in conjunction with his jewelry company can positively affect the lives of black Africans who are suffering from poverty, HIV, and lack of high quality education.
+A fact-finding mission to learn how the diamond industry in conjunction with his jewelry company can positively affect the lives of black Africans who are suffering from poverty, HIV, and lack of high-quality education.

-Parentheses, Petra Nemkova and Leo DiCaprio's publicist, end parentheses, that Petra Nemkova is worried about the political and possible business ramifications of my trip, and that she is awaiting her advisors to respond to whether she can join me.
+I have heard from Ken Sunshine directly, parentheses, Petra Nemkova and Leo DiCaprio's publicist, end parentheses, that Petra Nemkova is worried about the political and possible business ramifications of my trip and that she is awaiting her advisors to respond to whether she can join me.

 I know her presence as a celebrity and the chairman of her Happy Hearts Foundation will give added attention to this mission, which is much needed to make it a success.

-I pray that her advisors, including Ken Sunshine, and all other parties will advise her to accept this invitation as planned.
+I pray that her advisors, including Ken Sunshine and all other parties, will advise her to accept this invitation as planned.

 I am sending out this statement because I sincerely believe that the more people I can mobilize to support this mission, the greater chance we'll have to help improve the lives of the African people.